 - bond, rent and other charges

-- options available to help you resolve a problem with a landlord.
+- options available to help you resolve a problem.

 Support or advocacy